1. Possible complications

 excretory urography no particular preparation of the patient is not required.This study from the beginning to the end is carried out at a medical facility.The only thing that the doctors may require patients who are afraid of injections and intravenous drips, it is mental attitude.

 Contents: 1.
 When appointed?
-2. Contraindications 3.
-How to prepare? allergy tests (skin tests for allergies) - a diagnostic m...
+2. How to prepare?
+Rheoencephalography (bioimpedance plethysmography, cerebral rheography) is a metho...